abulka/relationship-manager/README.md

 Here are various implementations of the Relationship Manager Pattern in this GitHub repository:

 - Python: Uses Python 3, there are no dependencies.
+- C#: Used in at least one major commercial product.
+Implementations for .NET4 and .NET Core 3.1 (the latter project is cross platform and has been verified to run on Mac using [Visual Code for Mac](https://visualstudio.microsoft.com/vs/mac/)).
 - Java
-- C#: Visual Studio 2005 project with unit test.
-Very fast implementation used in at least one commercial product.

 # Python